The Ultra Handy Japanese and English Example Sentence Finder

 強いコーヒー一杯がなければなかなか目が覚めない。

-Big people aren't always strong.
+Big men are not always strong.

 体の大きい人が強いとは限らない。